XD-BDIV-NLP/TDPR/readme.md

 ## Training

-The training section is conducted with reference to the training section of [DPR]([facebookresearch/DPR: Dense Passage Retriever - is a set of tools and models for open domain Q&A task. (github.com)](https://github.com/facebookresearch/DPR)).
+The training section is conducted with reference to the training section of [DPR](https://github.com/facebookresearch/DPR).